firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 ## How to choose primary index columns

 The columns that you choose for the primary index and the order in which you specify them are important.
-Use the following recommendations to guide your choices.
-To see these guidelines in action, see [Primary index examples](#primary-index-examples).
+If you have already defined a workload that you want to run in Firebolt, try out the [CALL recommend_ddl](../../sql_reference/commands/queries/recommend_ddl.html) command to find suitable primary index and partiton key configurations.
+You can learn more about how primary indexes should be chosen in the [Primary index examples](#primary-index-examples) section.

 ### Include columns used in WHERE clauses